Tuna: Taxonomy

+The following cladogram is based on a 2026 genetic analysis of Scombridae using Bayesian inference, and separates the tunas both through evolutionary and ecological developments:

-The cladogram is a tool for visualizing and comparing the evolutionary relationships between taxa, and is read left-to-right as if on a timeline.
-The following cladogram illustrates the relationship between the tunas and other tribes of the family Scombridae.
-For example, the cladogram illustrates that the skipjack tunas are more closely related to the true tunas than are the slender tunas (the most primitive of the tunas), and that the next nearest relatives of the tunas are the bonitos of the tribe Sardini.
+The following cladogram is based on a 2004 phylogenetic analysis, and illustrates the relationship between the tunas and other tribes of the family Scombridae.
+For example, it shows that the skipjack tunas are more closely related to the true tunas than are the slender tunas (the most primitive of the tunas), and that the next nearest relatives of the tunas are the bonitos of the tribe Sardini.